 Life After Graduation

-Virginia Mason residents graduate to a variety of successful careers after training.
-Every graduating class is unique in its aspirations, but on average, about 40 percent have chosen careers in primary care, 40 percent have gone into hospital medicine, and 20 percent have pursued subspecialty training.
+Every graduating class is unique, but on average, about 40 percent have chosen careers in primary care, 40 percent became hospitalists, and 20 percent have pursued subspecialty training.
 Each resident graduates as an exceptional clinician, as evidenced by our three-year ABIM pass rate of 94 percent, which places our program solidly above the national average pass rate of 89 percent over the same time period.
 In addition, our graduating residents often find they are popular amongst potential employers after training in a system known for its passionate focus on quality improvement, making the process of getting job offers easier, and ensuring our graduates find jobs that are a great fit for them.
-Over the past decade, we have proudly sent graduates to 21 different states and one foreign country, with an average of 60 percent to 70 percent choosing to stay in Washington.
+Over the past decade, we have proudly sent graduates to 21 states and one foreign country, with an average of 60 to 70 percent choosing to stay in Washington.

-We are proud that about 40 percent of our residents choose a career in primary care.
-As our residents receive excellent primary care training as part of the primary care program and as part of an institution known for quality improvement, they are often sought after by both local clinics and health systems in other states.
-Residents are taught to practice primary care with a focus on evidence based practice, patient experience, and team care models, ensuring a fulfilling career in what is often seen as a challenging environment.
+We are proud that about 40 percent of our residents choose a career in primary care with many of them staying at Virginia Mason.
+As our residents receive excellent primary care training as part of the primary care program, and as part of an institution known for quality improvement, they are often sought after by both local clinics and health systems in other states.
+Residents are taught to practice primary care with a focus on evidence-based practice, patient experience, and team-care models, ensuring a fulfilling career in what is often seen as a challenging environment.